-Piers Gaveston Death-Dead / Obituary : Piers Gaveston may have died, - Deaths & Obituaries
+piers gaveston Death-Dead / Obituary : piers gaveston may have died, - Deaths & Obituaries

 Death-Dead / Obituary :

-This is a developing story that Piers Gaveston may have died, according to some statement posted on social media on January 30.
+This is a developing story that piers gaveston may have died, according to some statement posted on social media on February 1.
 2021.

 Is this an Obituary or Death Notice ?